 That is where the two terms overlap.
 There is a little bit of sameness in equity.
 The part about equity that you need to understand is that it is ‘legal’ in the way that it is applied.
 People are equal under the law.
 We have that term that we use all of the time here in America.
 Today we speak of things like ‘the rule of law’.
 The rule of law is a wonderful institution where the law is over all men.
 There is no one who is above the law.
 The principle of the law is if something happens, the law applies the same to everyone.
 That is equity.

 Equality has come to be understood as ‘sameness of outcome’.
 That is important.
-What it has come to mean in street language, is that we all have the same amount and the same things.
+What it has come to mean in street language is that we all have the same amount and the same things.
 Like I said, that we all own one gray jumpsuit and look like everyone else.
 That is the ultimate goal of socialism.
 To make us like the Chinese where we all are the same.
 I am not saying that the Chinese are all the same, but that is what the Chinese are trying to do in the Republic of China.

-They are coming out of that a little now, but if you go back and look at the pictures from the fifties and the sixties you can see what Mao was trying to do.
+They are coming out of that a little now, but if you go back and look at the pictures from the '50s and the '60s you can see what Mao was trying to do.
 He tried to dress everybody the same and get everybody to be on the same level with everything except the politburo, but we will not talk about them.
 That is kind of how it was.
 It is kind of a gray evenness over everyone.
 No one gets to rise higher than anyone else.
 The way it works in most of the communist nations is if you try to rise above anyone, you will get beaten down.
 This is where repression comes in and all of the rest.

 We can see here that there is a huge difference between equity and equality.
 The Bible wants us to be equitable; not necessarily equal.
 If we treat everyone fairly, then we are all free to use the tools, skills, and blessings that we have been given and prosper with them.
 Equity sets up an atmosphere of freedom and a playground where the rules are the same for everyone.
 We are all able to do what our natural abilities, and the ones that God gives us as well, to do whatever it is we wish to do and succeed.
 Equality tends to do the opposite.
 It tends to repress everyone in the sameness.
 No one has the freedom to get above the rest or to succeed and prosper.